Nkulu Ntanda Ntambo

 He was elected to the episcopacy in 1996 and serves the North Katanga Area, Democratic Republic of Congo until his retirement.

-He is married to Nshimba Nkulu; they have eight children (three boys and five girls).
+He was married to Nshimba Nkulu, who passed on June 29, 2022.
+From that union, they had eight children (three boys and five girls).